 In June 2004, the Issuers (including the Company) executed a partial settlement agreement with the plaintiffs that would have, among other things, resulted in the dismissal with prejudice of all claims against the Issuers and their officers and directors and the assignment of certain potential Issuer claims to the plaintiffs.
 On February 15, 2005, the district court issued a decision certifying a class action for settlement purposes and granting preliminary approval of the settlement subject to modification of certain bar orders contemplated by the settlement.
 On August 31, 2005, the court reaffirmed class certification of the settlement class and preliminary approval of the modified settlement in a comprehensive Order.
 On February 24, 2006, the court dismissed litigation filed against certain underwriters in connection with certain claims to be assigned under the settlement.
 On April 24, 2006, the district court held a Final Fairness Hearing to determine whether to grant final approval of the settlement, and the court reserved decision at that time.
 While the partial settlement was pending approval, the plaintiffs continued to litigate against the underwriter defendants.
 The district court directed that the litigation proceed within a number of "focus cases" rather than all of the 310 cases that had been consolidated.
 The Company's case is not one of these focus cases.
 On October 13, 2004, the district court certified the focus cases as class actions.
 The underwriter defendants appealed that ruling and on December 5, 2006, the Second Circuit Court of Appeals reversed the district court's class certification decision.
 On April 6, 2007, the Second Circuit denied plaintiffs' rehearing petition, but clarified that the plaintiffs could seek to certify a more limited class in the district court.
-In light of the Second Circuit opinion, liaison counsel for all issuer defendants, including the Company, informed the district court that the settlement could not be approved because the defined settlement class, like the l defendants in the focus cases moved to dismiss the second consolidated amended class action complaints.
+In light of the Second Circuit opinion, liaison counsel for all issuer defendants, including the Company, informed the district court that the settlement could not be approved because the defined settlement class, like the l

+Plaintiffs filed second consolidated amended complaints in the six focus cases on August 14, 2007, and, on September 27, 2007, again moved for class certification.
+On November 12, 2007, certain of the defendants in the focus cases moved to dismiss the second consolidated amended class action complaints.
 On March 26, 2008, the district court denied the motions to dismiss except as to section 11 claims raised by those plaintiffs who sold their securities for a price in excess of the initial offering price and those who purchased outside the previously certified class period.
-Briefing on the class certification motion was completed in May 2008.
-That motion was withdrawn without prejudice on October 10, 2008.
+The motion for class certification was withdrawn without prejudice on October 10, 2008.
 On April 2, 2009, a stipulation and agreement of settlement among the plaintiffs, issuer defendants and underwriter defendants was submitted to the Court for preliminary approval.
 The Court granted the plaintiffs' motion for preliminary approval and preliminarily certified the settlement classes on June 10, 2009.
-Notice was sent to the settlement classes on July 2, 2009.
-The settlement fairness hearing has been scheduled for September 10, 2009.
-Following the hearing, if the Court determines that the settlement is fair to the class members, the settlement will be approved and the case against the Company and its individual defendants will be dismissed with prejudice.
-There can be no assurance that this proposed settlement will be approved and implemented in its current form, or at all.
-Due to the inherent uncertainties of litigation and because the settlement approval process is at a preliminary stage, the ultimate outcome of the matter is uncertain.
+The settlement fairness hearing was held on September 10, 2009.
+On October 6, 2009, the Court entered an opinion granting final approval to the settlement and directing that the Clerk of the Court close the IPO Cases.
+Appeals of the final approval decision must be filed within 30 days of the date judgment is entered.
+Due to the inherent uncertainties of litigation and because the time to file an appeal of final approval of the settlement has not run, the ultimate outcome of the matter is uncertain.